 Brazil Service Learning Field Experience

-The Brazil Service Learning Field Experience is being coordinated through the Solidarity Economics Program of the EAUFBA.
-The S-CAR student team will work together in the field with English speaking and other members of the Solidarity Economics program.
-The S-CAR students will help the solidarity economics team address a long-standing conflict in Matarandiba that is impeding the progress of the village’s development.
-The student team will also train the Solidarity Economics team in facilitation and mediation skills.
-Portuguese language, or other Latin-based languages, will be extremely useful for this intensive work, however, the S-CAR team will be accompanied by English-speaking graduate students from EAUFBA, working collaboratively in the field.
+The purpose of this service learning intensive is to allow students the opportunity to work, interact, and gain field based skills and conduct action research in a culture other than their own.
+The student team will train with the Solidarity Economics team in facilitation, mediation and problem solving skills.
+Portuguese language, or other Latin-based languages, will be extremely useful for this intensive work, however, the SCAR team will be accompanied by English-speaking graduate students from EAUFBA, working collaboratively in the field.

-The S-CAR team will also have the opportunity to engage in Bahia’s culture, learn about the history of Bahia-Brazil, witness Afro-Brazilian aspects of life in Bahia, and visit several historic locales, monuments, and churches—the cultural aspect of this intensive service is important for the over-all learning objectives.
+Students will also have the opportunity to engage in Bahia’s culture, learn about the history of Bahia-Brazil, witness Afro-Brazilian aspects of life in Bahia, and visit several historic locales, monuments, and churches—the cultural aspect of this intensive service is important for the over-all learning objectives.